FilMarini/FPGA_CDR_core/docs/sphinx_doc/source/code_doc/top_level.rst

 * ledx_o: several LED showing whether the MMCM are locked, if data is entering the FPGA and if the NCO's clock is actually present
 * shifting_o, shifting_en_o: debug ports

-Fig. 2 on the paper shows a block diagram for the CDR design.
+On the report, a block diagram of the CDR design is reported.
 The corresponding istances in the top level code are:

 * Numerically Controlled Oscillator <=> *i_phase_wheel_counter_1*
 * Frequency Manager <=> *i_frequency_manager_1*